Xunnamius/hashnav/Docs/Documentation.md

 2. cookieOptions - (`string`, optional: defaults to `cookieOptions`) The options used initially to create the data cookies.

 ####Notes
-* Cookies can only be deleted in MooTools with the original options used to create the cookies.
-If the `cookieOptions` object has been changed since the cookies were last created, the object may fail to delete them.
+* Cookies can only be deleted in MooTools with the original options used to them.
+If the `cookieOptions` object has been changed since the cookies were last created, said cookies may not be deleted.

 <br />
 ###Public Method: <a name="PMI-triggerEvent"></a>triggerEvent